 A family's request for a live-in aide may be made either orally or in writing.
-The PHA will verify the need for a live-in aide with a reliable, knowledgeable professional as provided by the family, such as a doctor, social worker, or case worker.
-For continued approval, the family must submit a new, written request-subject to PHA verification-at each annual reexamination.
+The PHA will verify the need for a live-in aide, if necessary, with a reliable, knowledgeable professional as provided by the family, such as a doctor, social worker, or case worker.
+For continued approval, the family may be required to submit a new, written request-subject to PHA verification-at each annual reexamination.